steveklabnik/rust_for_rubyists/book/chapter-05.rst

   result: FAILED.
 0 passed; 1 failed; 0 ignored

-  rust: task failed at 'Some tests failed', /tmp/rust-0.5/src/libstd/test.rs:62
+  rust: task failed at 'Some tests failed', /build/src/rust-0.6/src/libstd/test.rs:104
-  rust: domain main @0x15f0c00 root task failed
+  rust: domain main @0xa529c0 root task failed
-  rust: task failed at 'killed', /tmp/rust-0.5/src/libcore/task/mod.rs:570
-  make: *** [test] Error 101

 Yup.
 The failing test failed.
 And, make did not continue on to compile and run the program.
 We still can ask make to run the program without